Average Joe: Occupation

-Most Americans today are white collar salaried employees who work in varied environments, including offices, retail outlets, and hospitals.
-Roughly one quarter (23.4%) of Americans were employed in the traditional blue collar fields that require hard physical labor with another 14% employed in the service industry.
-Office administrators or more colloquial, secretaries, were the largest single occupation in the United States.
-In 2004 there were 4.1 million secretaries with a median income of $34,970, near the national median of $32,000.
+The plurality of Americans (41%) today are white-collar salaried employees who work in varied environments, including offices and at home.
+Roughly 25% of Americans were employed in the traditional blue-collar fields that involve physical labor.
+And 34% of Americans are employed in the service industry, including about one-third in the healthcare industry (11% of the total).

-Overall those employed in office administrative and support, service and sales occupations constituted 38.6% of the labor force.
-Those employed in business and professional as well as professional support occupations (e.g. nurses) made up 38.0% of the labor force.
-Combined white collar employees including service workers such as restaurant serves and hotel maids constituted 76.6% of the labor force.
-If service workers are excluded 62.8% were employed in white collar occupations.

 Educational attainment varied greatly depending on occupational field with 68% of those in the professional and professional support fields having a bachelor's degree or higher, compared to only 31.6% of those employed in sales and 11.6% of those in the service sector.
-The average American does not have a bachelor's degree and is most likely employed in the service, sales, and office support fields with many working in the professional support and business fields as well.
-All together the American economy and labor force have changed greatly since the middle of the 20th. century with most workers today being employed in office and service occupations.
+The average American does not have a bachelor's degree, and is most likely employed in the tertiary sector of the economy, encompassing both non-professional white-collar and pink-collar work.
+Altogether the American economy and labor force have changed greatly since the middle of the 20th century, with most workers today no longer being employed in blue-collar occupations.